Suitcases on a rainy road in Ireland. Planning what to pack for Ireland?

 The only months I recommend bringing a heavy jack would be between late November through to mid-February.

 Go for layers.
 Lightweight insulated jackets that you can wear over a sweater are perfect.
-I normally opt into a down style jacket like this, they fold up small but still keep you nice and warm on those not-so-hot days.
+I normally opt for a down style jacket like this, they fold up small but still keep you nice and warm on those not-so-hot days.

 If you get warm, you can easily take off a layer and toss it in your backpack.
+Bulky coats just don’t work for this, which is why people end up regretting them once they’re on the move.

 6. The Wrong Plug Adapter